LukeTRyan/KrakenBrewing/KrakenBrewing/content/post/2021-04-12-mango-sour-gose.md

 -12 hours in, pH was 3.4, 24 hours in final pH was 3.3.\
 -Re-boiled for 45 minutes with finings.\
 -Chilled, pitched 1 packets US-05 yeast at 18c.\
--fermented for 1 week, added 3kg of raspberry puree (with invert sugar syrup).
+-fermented for 1 week, added 3kg of Mango puree (with invert sugar syrup).